 Take a walk with God as you walk through this devotional today.
-Pretend like He’s walking right beside you.
+Pretend He’s walking right beside you (because He is).
 Make the prayer exercises below a part of your walk and your conversation.

 Outreach

 Share some “I see…” statements with God concerning your “MY 5.”
 What are some of the dreams you have for their spiritual journey?